|

 behind the stationary contact as a "brace" in order to be able to put enough

 pressure on one contact so that you can actually accomplish the cleaning.
+I've even used a needle nose pliers to pinch the contact blades together while sliding the tool between them.
 After I

-finish the contact burnishing using the Whetstone flexible file, I readjust the point gap to
+finish the contact burnishing using the appropriate tool, I readjust the point gap to

 about 1/16th of an inch and then run a business card between the contacts